PO Box 2453

-CAL-RODS DECEMBER 2018 FEATURED CAR
+CAL-RODS FEATURED CAR FOR DECEMBER 2018

-Written by Ron Merry
+written by Ron Merry

 Bill and Linda Seal’s ’23 Ford “T Bucket” is December’s featured Car.
 Bill started this project in 1995 and finished in 2000.
 The power for the car comes from a V-8 60 engine with twin carbs, aluminum heads and a mild cam.
-The transmission is a 5-speed Toyota and the rear end is an S10.
+The transmission is a 5-speed Toyota, and the rear end is a S10.
 The car is painted black with brown upholstery with Indy style mag wheels.

-Linda says the car is “her baby,” and Bill’s is the 30 foot Ketch they sail when not driving somewhere.
+Linda says the car is “her baby,” and Bill’s is the 30-foot Ketch they sail when not driving somewhere.

 This car is a fine example of what hot-rodding was all about years ago when we drove our cars and not to just car shows.